-There are no named cultivars of sweet pea shrub commonly sold.
+There are no commonly sold named cultivars of sweet pea shrub.
 However, there is a related plant, Polygala fruticosa, which is often mistaken for P. x dalmaisiana.
-P. fruticosa goes by the common name dwarf sweet pea shrub, and it has a number of named cultivars, including 'Petite Butterfly', 'Africana', and 'Southern Shore'.
-Dwarf sweet pea shrub is very similar to its larger cousin and has nearly identical care needs, but it grows to only about 3 feet in height and spread.
-Because it is more compact, dwarf sweet pea shrub can be the better choice for growing in containers.
+P. fruticosa goes by the common name dwarf sweet pea shrub.
+It has several named cultivars, including "Petite Butterfly," "Africana," and "Southern Shore."
+Dwarf sweet pea shrub is very similar to its larger cousin and has nearly identical care needs, but grows to only about 3 feet in height and spread.
+Because it is more compact, dwarf sweet pea shrub is a better choice for growing in containers.

 Make sure to check plant labels to make sure which of the two species you are buying, as the common names are sometimes used interchangeably.

-Because this shrub can become rather leggy, pruning in early spring will help to ensure it keeps a compact and tidy shape.
+Because this shrub can become rather leggy, pruning in early spring will help it keep a compact and tidy shape.
 Annual pruning to eliminate sparsely blooming lower stems will encourage more abundant flowering.
-To avoid sacrificing blooms, try to do your pruning after the main flowering periods have concluded.
+To avoid sacrificing blooms, do your pruning after the main flowering periods have concluded.

 Propagating Sweet Pea Shrub